Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Quantitative bounds for the compiled scores with the sequential NPA hierarchy

-Analogously to~\cite{kulpe2024bound}, we wish to apply Arveson's Radon-Nikodym Theorem~\cite{arveson1969subalgebras} to obtain a commuting quantum strategy corresponding to $p^{\lambda}(ab|xy)$.
-However, one difficulty is that the maps $\sigma^{\lambda, n}_{a|x}$ from \cref{sec:CompileGameSetup} are, for each $(a,x)$, positive linear maps on the subspace $\cB_{2n}$ of polynomials in $\{\B\}$ of degree up to $2n$, rather than states on the full $C^*$-algebra $\cB$.
+However, one difficulty of directly applying \cref{prop:ArvesonRadonNikodym} is that the maps $\sigma^{\lambda, n}_{a|x}$ from \cref{sec:CompileGameSetup} are, for each $(a,x)$, positive linear maps on the subspace $\cB_{2n}$ of polynomials in $\{\B\}$ of degree up to $2n$, rather than functionals on the full $C^*$-algebra $\cB$.
 We address this by extending each $\sigma^{\lambda, n}_{a|x}$ to a positive linear functional on $\cB$ using a \emph{flat extension technique}, similar to that in~\cite[Proposition~2.5 \& Remark~2.6]{helton2012convex}.
 The method is rooted in the following characterization of positive semidefinite (PSD) block matrices. \begin{proposition} Let

 be a self-adjoint matrix.
 Then $\Tilde{A} \succeq 0$ if and only if $A \succeq 0$, and there exists some matrix $Z$ with $B = A Z$ and $C \succeq Z^* A Z$.
 A crucial consequence is that the specific choice $C = Z^* A Z$ makes the matrix